teemtee/tmt/README.rst

     back from the guest and available for inspection after the test execution is finished.

+TMT_TEST_SERIAL_NUMBER
+    The serial number of running test in the whole plan.
+Each test is assigned its own serial number.

 TMT_TEST_METADATA
     Path to a YAML-formatted file with test metadata collected during the ``discover`` step.